About Emmaus Suffolk

 Emmaus Suffolk provides work opportunities and experience to those who have been unemployed for a long time and those that are homeless or at risk of being so.
 By offering volunteering roles within our (not for profit) business we want to give people the chance to make a difference for themselves, in a supportive environment through work related experience and training.

 We opened our charity shop located on the outskirts of Ipswich in 2016.
 We re-use and up-cycle donated furniture and household goods, offering low income families more choice of affordable goods whilst encouraging domestic recycling in the local community.
-Donations of furniture are collected and/or dropped off at the workshop.
-Each piece of furniture will be evaluated and improved/mended and then put into the shop for sale.
+Donations of furniture are collected or can be dropped off at the workshop.
+Each piece of furniture will be evaluated and, if needed, improved mended and then put into the shop for sale.

-The negative impacts of long-term unemployment have been correlated with deprivation, poor attainment and increased mental health issues.
-5,500 (5.7%) residents of Ipswich have never worked or are long-term unemployed which is 29.1% of the total in Suffolk.
+The negative impacts of long-term unemployment have been associated with deprivation, poor attainment and increased mental health issues.
+In Ipswich, 5,500 (5.7%) residents have never worked or are long-term unemployed, which is 29.1% of the total in Suffolk.
 (The state of Ipswich 2013).